Welcome to Animal Control CNY

 Monitoring Your Trap

-Make sure to regularly check your trap to be sure that any animals caught are not left inside too long.
+Make sure to regularly check your trap to ensure any animals caught are not left inside too long.
 You should check traps at least twice a day.
 If you corner an animal, approach it calmly and make little or no sudden movements — sudden movements can stress the animal.
-If you can cover the trap with a cloth while you work on setting up for relocation, it will help soothe the captured animal.
+If you can cover the trap with a cloth while you set up for relocation, it will help soothe the captured animal.

 Relocating Captured Animals

 Once you have humanely captured an animal, you then need to ensure you’re relocating it responsibly.
-It is a good idea to check with local authorities to see what the local regulations are on wildlife relocation, as some areas are very specific about where and how animals can be released.
+It is a good idea to check with local authorities to determine the local regulations on wildlife relocation, as some areas are very specific about where and how animals can be released.
 But if you can, transport to a suitable habitat far enough away from residential areas that they will not return.
-Make sure to let them go during good weather and at a nice time of day.
+Make sure to let them go on a good day and at a good time of day.

 Relocating Captured Animals